Shailaputri/littlelemon/README.md

 No authentication has been implemented for frontend for now.
 API testing needs authentication.

+## Note for Meta Certification Peer Reviewers :
+## To make it easy for reviewers, I have tested all project requirements
+## and attached screenshots in PeerReviewQnsScreenshots.md.
+## Please check that.

 ### Steps for testing using Client app like Postman or Insomnia:
 To register for new user: /register/
 To find token using above username and password: /api-token-auth/